Skip to article frontmatterSkip to article content

 Equipment

-This Cs‐137/Ba‐137m Isotope Generator is used to demonstrate the properties of radioactive decay.
-Based on the original Union Carbide patented design, it offers exceptional performance, ease‐of‐use and safe operation.
+This 137Cs137/Bam Isotope Generator is used to demonstrate the properties of radioactive decay.
+Based on the original Union Carbide patented design, it offers exceptional performance, ease‐of‐use, and safe operation.

-Each generator contains 10 μCi of Cs‐137, which represents one Exempt Quantity, making it free from specific State and Federal licensing.
-The generator can produce up to 1000 small aliquotes of the short lived Ba‐137m isotope with a half‐life of 2.6 minutes.
+Each generator contains 10 μCi of 137Cs, which represents one Exempt Quantity, making it free from specific State and Federal licensing.
+The generator can produce up to 1000 small aliquotes of the short lived 137Bam isotope with a half‐life of 2.6 minutes.

 Each generator is supplied with 250 mL of eluting solution (0.9% NaCl).
-The parent isotope Cs‐137 with a half‐life of 30.1 years beta decays (94.6%) to the metastable state of Ba‐137m.
-This further decays by gamma emission (662 keV) with a half‐life of 2.6 min. to the stable Ba‐137 element.
-During elution, the Ba‐137m is selectively ʺmilkedʺ from the generator, leaving behind the Cs‐137 parent.
-Regeneration of the Ba‐137m occurs as the Cs‐137 continues to decay, re‐establishing equilibrium in less than 1 hour.
+The parent isotope 137Cs with a half‐life of 30.1 years beta decays (94.6%) to the metastable state of 137Bam.
+This further decays by gamma emission (662 keV) with a half‐life of 2.6 min. to the stable 137Ba element.
+During elution, the 137Bam is selectively “milked” from the generator, leaving behind the 137Cs parent.
+Regeneration of the 137Bam occurs as the 137Cs continues to decay, re‐establishing equilibrium in less than 1 hour.

-Approximately 30 minutes after elution, the residual activity of the Ba‐137m sample has decayed to less than one thousandth of its initial activity, making it safe for disposal.
+Approximately 30 minutes after elution, the residual activity of the 137Bam sample has decayed to less than one thousandth of its initial activity, making it safe for disposal.

 Procedure

 You will use a radiation monitor.
 The monitor contains a Geiger‐Mueller tube (GM tube) that detects the radiation.
 The GM tube consists of a cylindrical tube held at a negative potential and a middle wire held at a positive potential.
 The tube is filled with methane and argon gas that become ionized when radiation passes through the tube.
 Ionization is the removal of electrons from the gas molecules.
 These electrons, having a negative charge, are attracted to the positive central wire.
 These electrons are rapidly accelerated, and the result is a pulse of current that can be detected to indicate a radioactive event.
-The radioactive events are indicated by a blinking light, an audio sound (if you set it on “audio”), and the scale on the monitor.
+The radioactive events are indicated by a blinking light or an audio sound.

 1. The radiation monitor is battery powered and will operate without being attached to anything.
-(For taking data we will connect it to the computer for ease of use.)
+(It connects through bluetooth to Pasco Capstone software.)
 Turn on the monitor before it is attached to anything and do a little exploring to check on background radiation.
-You might need to use the “x 10” scale for most of your measurements but if the meter starts to go “off scale” use the “x 100” setting.
-(The “x1” setting is an option if radioactivity level is not very high.)
-After checking out the radiation monitor you can make the necessary connections and investigate the half life of the Barium isotope.
+After checking out the radiation monitor you can make the necessary connections and investigate the radioactivity and half life isotopes.

-6. Place the barium sample as close to the screen of the radiation monitor as possible.
-Do not move the sample until you have completed taking data.
+1. Place the barium sample about 2 inches from the radiation monitor.
+Do not move the monitor until you have completed taking both sets of data.

 Analysis

 2. Radioactive decay is an exponential process.
+Your instructor or TA will help you fit a model equation to your data.
 The exponential decay equation is:

 N=NoektN=N_{o}\,e^{-kt}